aamir-malik22188/aamir-malik22188/README.md

 ## About Me :computer: :basketball: :bike:

-I am a Full Stack Developer who has an extensive professional background (8+ years) in Healthcare and IT.
-I have had the opportunity to gain experience and knowledge in various functions of a business, from Lab Operations to IT.
+I have an extensive professional background (8+ years) in Healthcare and IT.
+I have had the opportunity to gain experience in various facets of a business, but I enjoy being a part of Operations and IT.

-When I'm not coding, you can catch me playing basketball or going on a long bike ride.
+When I'm not at work or studying, you can catch me playing basketball or going on a long bike ride.

 I love learning new things and provide a helping hand where I can.
 Feel free to reach out to me if you want to collaborate.